Crinoid Fossil

 Carcharocles megalodon - Neogen - Miocene, Burdigalian (15.97 - 20.44 million years) - Indonesia.
 A huge, extra large and superb tooth, with a wonderful colouration, as characterise the megalodon of Indonesia.
 Beautiful teeth with a colour very similar to those of Chile and Peru, deposits closed for a long time.
 These megalodons have been on the market very recently.

-One of a kind piece.
+A unique One of a Kind signature piece.